ibm-cloud-docs/cloud-object-storage/info/velero.md

     kubectl apply -f config/ibm/10-deployment.yaml
     ```
     {: pre}
-    Output:

     ```bash
     deployment.apps/ark created
     ```
     {: pre}
-3. Ensure deployment has been successfully scheduled using `kubectl get` on the `velero` namespace.
-Once `Available` reads `1` Ark is ready to go:
+3. Ensure that deployment is successfully scheduled by using `kubectl get` on the `velero` namespace.
+When `Available` reads `1`, Ark is ready to go:
     ```bash
     kubectl get deployments --namespace=velero
     ```
     {: pre}
-    Output:

     ```bash
     NAME   DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
     ark    1         1         1            0           48s
     ```
     {: pre}

-## Testing Backup/Restore
+## Testing back up and restore
 {: #velero-test}

 ### Backup
 {: #velero-test-backup}

-You can now perform a simple backup of your Kubernetes cluster by running the following command:
+You can now create a simple backup of your Kubernetes cluster by running the following command:
 ```bash
 velero backup create <backup-name>
 ```
 {: pre}

-This will create a backup for every resource on the cluster, including persistent volumes.v$$
+This command creates a backup for every resource on the cluster, including persistent volumes.

-You can also restrict the backup to a particular namespace, resource type or label.
+You can also restrict the backup to a particular namespace, resource type, or label.

-Velero doesn’t allow to select by name, just by labels
+Velero doesn’t allow selection by name, just by labels.
 {: tip}

-This will backup only the components labeled with `app=<app-label>`.
+This command backs up only the components that are labeled with `app=<app-label>`.
 ```bash
 velero backup create <backup-name> --selector app=<app-label>
 ```